 Make-up and Retake Policies

 Students are responsible for completing make-up work on their own time.
 No class time will be provided for making up work.
 If a student is absent, no matter the reason, he/she will have to visit the class website to acquire any missing work and turn it in during office hours.
 The student is responsible for making the necessary arrangements for this to be done.
 Student computers are available all around campus (Media Center and Computer Lab 7-002) for students to access and acquire the work from the website.
 Work turned in 1 to 3 days late will get a 15% penalization.
 Any work turned in 4 to 5 days late will get half credit (50%).
 Assignments turned in more than 5 days late will get a score of 0.
-In case of absence, students have a 3-day grace period to turn in work without being penalized.
-The grade for any work turned in after the 3-day grace period will follow the above-mentioned policy.
+In case of absence, students have a 1-day grace period per day absent to turn in work without being penalized.
+The grade for any work turned in after the 1-day grace period will follow the above-mentioned policy.
 Work that is done and discussed in class for students to improve or fix answers will not be regraded.
 If the student does not take the opportunity in class to make changes or improvements in his/her work or request assistance from the teacher, the student will not be given the opportunity to resubmit graded assignments for a regrading.

-When a student is absent for a quiz or a District Mandated Assignment, he/she will have to make it up during Power Hour or make arrangement after school (3:35 p.m.-4:00 p.m.) to take care of this.
-If the student does not make-up the missing quiz/assignment within 10 school days, it will automatically become a zero (0%).
+When a student is absent for a quiz or a District Mandated Assignment, he/she will have to make it up during Power Hour or make an arrangement after school (3:40 p.m.-4:00 p.m.) to take care of this.
+If the student does not make-up the missing quiz/assignment within 5 school days, it will automatically become zero (0%).